T. O. Morrow: Silver Age

 Shortly after being defeated by the Flash and Green Lantern, Morrow created Red Tornado to infiltrate the Justice Society of America so that Morrow would be able to rob the 20th Century Museum.
 His television screen of the future showed that he would be defeated by the JSA unless he could infiltrate the group and cause them to be unable to defend the museum.
 Red Tornado was inadvertently successful in stopping the JSA.
 Morrow returned to Earth-One and attacked the JLA.
 He was able to defeat them by using his inventions and he then placed them all in stasis.
 Red Tornado was upset about Morrow's deception that caused him to defeat the JSA and followed him to Earth-One.
 Red Tornado freed the members of the JLA and captured Morrow.
-Morrow later escaped, and he manipulated Red Tornado several more times to try and destroy the JLA.
+Morrow later escaped, and he manipulated Red Tornado several more times to try to destroy the JLA.
 The JLA was able to easily overcome Morrow and defeat him every time.

 After one particular defeat by the JLA, Morrow was drawn into another reality and split into two different people.
 One of the Morrows conquered an alien world and fought the Flash, the Atom, and Supergirl.
 The "other" Morrow was taken into the nexus of time and mutated into a higher being.
 He was now referring to himself as Tomorrow the Future Man.
 In his evolved state, his organs could not keep up with him and were failing.
 Morrow then transplanted his mind into the body of Red Tornado and assumed his identity.
 Red Tornado was able to fight back and he won his body back.
 The Future Man's body failed and he died.